ArnaultMICHEL/guacamole-compose/Admin-guide.md

 ### Adding User group to Guacamole (for RBAC)

-User Groups define the authorizations of end users : Which connections and connexion groups a user can access.
+User Groups define the authorizations of end users : which connections and connexion groups a user can access.

 | Action description                          | CLI or screenshot |
 | ------------------------------------------- | ----------------- |